 State Energy Plan

 In addition to utilities’ and regulatory commissions’ efforts, states have an important role planning for energy development, resources and consumption.
 Energy plans look at the collective energy markets within the state and identify strategies to ensure that residents and businesses have access to reliable energy supply at reasonable and affordable rates.
 In doing so, energy plans will often examine energy forecasts and identify strategies for meeting future energy needs, including strategies for reducing the state's dependence on imported foreign fossil fuels, promoting the development of in-state renewable resources, adopting energy saving strategies for state agencies and promoting energy efficiency and conservation by citizens and businesses.
-Nearly every state in the Midwest has an energy plan.
+Nine of thirteen states in the Midwest have an energy plan.
+The years in which these plans were produced varies, as does their degree of activeness.
+Some states have plans that are being updated or new plans under development.

 Reduction of State Energy Consumption